-The American Ornithological Society (AOS) Code of Professional Conduct is intended to advance the mission of the society through the open and honest communication of research and exchange of ideas; to promote equality of opportunity and treatment for all members; to assure appropriate accessibility of accurate and reliable information to colleagues, policy makers, and the public; and to encourage the effective professional development of researchers in the continuum of disciplines of ornithological sciences.
+The American Ornithological Society (AOS) Code of Conduct and Ethics is intended to advance the mission of the Society through the open and honest communication of research and exchange of ideas; to promote equality of opportunity and treatment for all members; to assure appropriate accessibility of accurate and reliable information to colleagues, policy makers, and the public; and to encourage the effective professional development of researchers in the continuum of disciplines of ornithological sciences.

 Participants in AOS activities should be able to engage in open discussions free of discrimination, harassment and retaliation.
 Harassment will not be tolerated in any form.
 Harassment includes offensive gestures or verbal comments related to ethnicity, religion, disability, physical appearance, gender, or sexual orientation in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.

 - Link to full AOS Code of Conduct and Ethics Policy